ajlee2006/poliespellinglish/README.md

 # poliespellinglish
-Alternative spelling of English based on Poliespo orthography
+Alternative spelling of English based on Poliespo orthography.
+I will write a detailed guide shortly